Kennicott / McCarthy

-A shuttle van transports visitors five miles up a dirt road to the historic mining ruins at Kennecott Mines National Historic Landmark.
+A shuttle van transports visitors five miles up a dirt road from McCarthy to the historic mining ruins at Kennecott Mines National Historic Landmark.
 In recent years, the National Park Service has restored most of the mine buildings, and tours of the huge mill building, bunkhouses, a train depot, worker's cottages, and the power plant are available.
 The white-trimmed red buildings stand out against the dramatic mountain-and-glacier backdrop at the mine site.
 The entire area is a photographer’s dream and is a must-see destination for anyone visiting McCarthy.
 A lodge and restaurant are located in this historic area, featuring breathtaking views of the Root Glacier and mountains.

 HIKING AND GLACIER TREKKING